 4WD Roads in the Maze

 Four-wheel-drive roads in the Maze are extremely difficult, present considerable risk of vehicle damage, and should not be attempted by inexperienced drivers.
 A high-clearance, four-wheel-drive vehicle is required for all Maze backcountry roads.
-ATVs are not permitted.
+ATVs, UTVs, OHVs and non-street-legal dirt bikes are not permitted.

 The most commonly used road in the Maze is the Flint Trail, which traverses slopes of clay that are extremely slippery when wet.
 The Flint Trail is often closed during winter.
 The road between Teapot camp and the Land of Standing Rocks is considered very difficult under any conditions and involves considerable risk of vehicle damage.